FirstEnergy Corp. (NYSE:FE) Forecasted to Post FY2025 Earnings of $2.59 Per Share

 FirstEnergy Corp.
-(NYSE:FE) – Analysts at Seaport Global Securities issued their FY2025 EPS estimates for FirstEnergy in a note issued to investors on Tuesday, March 9th.
-Seaport Global Securities analyst A. Storozynski anticipates that the utilities provider will earn $2.59 per share for the year.
+(NYSE:FE) – Seaport Global Securities issued their FY2025 EPS estimates for shares of FirstEnergy in a report released on Tuesday, March 9th.
+Seaport Global Securities analyst A. Storozynski expects that the utilities provider will post earnings of $2.59 per share for the year.

-FirstEnergy (NYSE:FE) last announced its quarterly earnings results on Wednesday, February 17th.
-The utilities provider reported $0.32 EPS for the quarter, missing analysts’ consensus estimates of $0.47 by ($0.15).
-FirstEnergy had a net margin of 6.64% and a return on equity of 20.15%.
-During the same period in the prior year, the firm earned $0.55 earnings per share.
+FirstEnergy (NYSE:FE) last released its quarterly earnings data on Wednesday, February 17th.
+The utilities provider reported $0.32 earnings per share for the quarter, missing the consensus estimate of $0.47 by ($0.15).
+FirstEnergy had a return on equity of 20.15% and a net margin of 6.64%.
+During the same quarter in the prior year, the business posted $0.55 EPS.

-A number of hedge funds have recently bought and sold shares of FE.
-First Pacific Advisors LP bought a new position in FirstEnergy during the 4th quarter worth $129,109,000.
-Price T Rowe Associates Inc. MD grew its holdings in shares of FirstEnergy by 39.2% during the 4th quarter.
-Price T Rowe Associates Inc. MD now owns 14,743,437 shares of the utilities provider’s stock worth $451,297,000 after purchasing an additional 4,150,843 shares in the last quarter.
-Boston Partners grew its holdings in shares of FirstEnergy by 69.9% during the 3rd quarter.
-Boston Partners now owns 7,276,042 shares of the utilities provider’s stock worth $208,895,000 after purchasing an additional 2,994,534 shares in the last quarter.
-Naya Capital Management UK Ltd. acquired a new stake in shares of FirstEnergy during the 4th quarter worth $70,793,000.
-Finally, Healthcare of Ontario Pension Plan Trust Fund acquired a new stake in shares of FirstEnergy during the 4th quarter worth $48,327,000.
-Hedge funds and other institutional investors own 79.97% of the company’s stock.
+The business also recently announced a quarterly dividend, which was paid on Monday, March 1st.
+Shareholders of record on Friday, February 5th were issued a dividend of $0.39 per share.
+This represents a $1.56 dividend on an annualized basis and a yield of 4.50%.
+The ex-dividend date was Thursday, February 4th.
+FirstEnergy’s payout ratio is presently 60.47%.

-The company also recently disclosed a quarterly dividend, which was paid on Monday, March 1st.
-Shareholders of record on Friday, February 5th were given a dividend of $0.39 per share.
-This represents a $1.56 annualized dividend and a yield of 4.56%.
-The ex-dividend date of this dividend was Thursday, February 4th.
-FirstEnergy’s payout ratio is 60.47%.
+Several hedge funds and other institutional investors have recently modified their holdings of FE.
+Hoover Financial Advisors Inc. purchased a new stake in FirstEnergy in the fourth quarter worth approximately $32,000.
+Clearview Wealth Advisors LLC purchased a new stake in FirstEnergy in the fourth quarter worth approximately $32,000.
+Regent Peak Wealth Advisors LLC purchased a new stake in FirstEnergy in the fourth quarter worth approximately $33,000.
+Inspire Advisors LLC purchased a new stake in FirstEnergy in the fourth quarter worth approximately $34,000.
+Finally, Botty Investors LLC purchased a new stake in FirstEnergy in the third quarter worth approximately $34,000.
+79.97% of the stock is owned by institutional investors.

 FirstEnergy Corp., through its subsidiaries, generates, transmits, and distributes electricity in the United States.
 It operates through Regulated Distribution and Regulated Transmission segments.
 The company owns and operates coal-fired, nuclear, hydroelectric, natural gas, wind, and solar power generating facilities.